 The wine list is extensive and diners shouldn’t be afraid to ask for advice from the affable and knowledgeable wait staff.

-To round out the experience the ambience of Landscape cannot be lauded enough.
+If the food and wine wasn’t enough, the ambience of Landscape cannot be lauded enough.

 With rare John Glover landscape prints adorning the convict-hewn sandstone walls, and clever lighting creating private islands of intimacy among the smoke blackened timber beams, Landscape is an immersive and memorable feast for all five senses.